-The selling stockholder, or its pledgees, donees, transferees or other successors in interest, may sell its shares of our common stock in one or more of the following transactions:
+The selling stockholders, or their pledgees, donees, transferees or other successors in interest, may sell their shares of our common stock in one or more of the following transactions:

-a block trade in which the broker or dealer will attempt to sell the shares as agent, but may position and resell a portion of the block as principal to facilitate the transaction, a broker or dealer may purchase as principal and resell the shares for its own account under this prospectus, or ordinary brokerage transactions and transactions in which the broker solicits purchasers.
+a block trade in which the broker or dealer will attempt to sell the shares as agent, but may position and resell a portion of the block as principal to facilitate the transaction, a broker or dealer may purchase as principal and resell the shares for its own account under this prospectus, ordinary brokerage transactions and transactions in which the broker solicits purchasers, or through put or call option transactions relating to the shares, in short sales of the shares or through a combination of such methods.

-The selling stockholder may accept or, together with any agent of the selling stockholder, reject in whole or in part any proposed purchase of the shares of our common stock offered by this prospectus.
+The selling stockholders may accept or, together with any agent of the selling stockholders, reject in whole or in part any proposed purchase of the shares of our common stock offered by this prospectus.
+If any of the selling stockholders notifies us that a donee or pledgee intends to sell more than 500 shares of our common stock, we will file a supplemental prospectus.

 Brokers and Dealers.
-The selling stockholder may select brokers or dealers to sell its shares of our common stock.
-Brokers or dealers of the selling stockholder may arrange for other brokers or dealers to participate in selling the shares.
-The selling stockholder may give the brokers or dealers commissions or discounts in amounts to be negotiated immediately before any sale.
-In connection with sales of the shares, the selling stockholder, any brokers or dealers selected by the selling stockholder, any other participating brokers or dealers, and some pledgees, donees, transferees and other successors in interest may be considered "underwriters" within the meaning of Section 2(a)(11) of the Securities Act.
+The selling stockholders may select brokers or dealers to sell their shares of our common stock.
+Brokers or dealers of the selling stockholders may arrange for other brokers or dealers to participate in selling the shares.
+The selling stockholders may give the brokers or dealers commissions or discounts in amounts to be negotiated immediately before any sale.
+In connection with sales of the shares, the selling stockholders, any brokers or dealers selected by the selling stockholders, any other participating brokers or dealers, and some pledgees, donees, transferees and other successors in interest may be considered "underwriters" within the meaning of Section 2(a)(11) of the Securities Act.
 Any commissions received by these brokers or dealers, and any profit on the resale of shares sold by them while acting as principals, could be deemed to be underwriting discounts or commissions under the Securities Act.

-The selling stockholder may enter into hedging transactions with broker-dealers or other institutions.
-In connection with such transactions, broker-dealers or other financial institutions may engage in short sales of the shares, or of securities convertible into or exchangeable for the shares, in the course of hedging positions they assume with the selling stockholder.
-The selling stockholder may also enter into options or other transactions with broker-dealers or other financial institutions which require the delivery to such broker-dealers or other financial institutions of shares offered by this prospectus, which shares such broker-dealers or other financial institutions may resell pursuant to this prospectus (as amended or supplemented to reflect such transaction).
+The selling stockholders may enter into hedging transactions with broker-dealers or other institutions.
+In connection with such transactions, broker-dealers or other financial institutions may engage in short sales of the shares, or of securities convertible into or exchangeable for the shares, in the course of hedging positions they assume with the selling stockholders.
+The selling stockholders may also enter into options or other transactions with broker-dealers or other financial institutions which require the delivery to such broker-dealers or other financial institutions of shares offered by this prospectus, which shares such broker-dealers or other financial institutions may resell pursuant to this prospectus (as amended or supplemented to reflect such transaction).

 Distribution Arrangements with Broker-Dealers.
-If the selling stockholder notifies us that a material arrangement has been entered into with a broker-dealer for the sale of shares through a block trade, special offering, exchange distribution or secondary distribution, or a purchase by a broker-dealer as a principal, we will file a supplemental prospectus disclosing, to the extent required:
+If any of the selling stockholders notifies us that a material arrangement has been entered into with a broker-dealer for the sale of shares through a block trade, special offering, exchange distribution or secondary distribution, or a purchase by a broker-dealer as a principal, we will file a supplemental prospectus disclosing, to the extent required: